-involves acting as a patient advocate, displaying a high level of professionalism, and functioning as part of the multidisciplinary team.
-Medical Imaging technologists (MITs) are required to perform high quality diagnostic imaging procedures and ensure holistic patient care.
+Medical imaging is a patient-centred profession.
+The role involves acting as a patient advocate, displaying a high level of professionalism, and functioning as part of the multidisciplinary team.
+Medical imaging technologists (MITs) are required to perform high quality diagnostic imaging procedures and ensure holistic patient care.

-- Practising Medical Imaging Technologists seeking professional development opportunities
+- Seeking professional development opportunities

 Our learning and teaching is research-led and utilises the latest subject knowledge and pedagogy.
 Students are encouraged to learn collaboratively, both with and from their peers and our academic teaching team.